jasonawant/documentation/source/docs/articles/sites/migrate/importing-a-large-site.md

 * [Rsync or SFTP Client](https://pantheon.io/docs/articles/local/rsync-and-sftp/)
 * [MySQL Client](https://pantheon.io/docs/articles/local/accessing-mysql-databases/)

-## Create A New Pantheon Site and "Start from Scratch"
+## Create a New Pantheon Site and Start from Scratch

 From your Pantheon Dashboard:

 * Choose **Create a new site**.
-* Name your site
+* Name your site.
 * Select **Start from scratch**, and choose your starting codebase.

-Starting from scratch allows your site to be connected to that upstream so you can later [apply upstream updates](/docs/articles/sites/code/applying-upstream-updates/) from your dashboard with one click.
+Starting from scratch allows your site to connect to that upstream so you can later [apply upstream updates](/docs/articles/sites/code/applying-upstream-updates/) from your Dashboard with one click.

 ## Import the Codebase